-There’s probably nothing more irritating that hearing a constant noise in your house and not being able to locate it.
+There’s probably nothing more irritating than hearing a constant, loud noise in your house and not being able to locate it.

-Here are some of the common reasons why your tumble dryer could be making a noise:
+To help you diagnose the source, here are some of the common reasons why your tumble dryer could be making a noise:

-One good piece of advice we can give you is to ensure that your tumble dryer is level and on a flat surface.
+Be sure that your tumble dryer is level and on a flat surface.
 This will prevent any nearby parts catching onto the drum.

-Rumbling sounds can occur when the support wheels go out of shape as the drum rotates.
-These wheels are on either side of the tumble dryer door or at the back.
+Rumbling sounds can occur when the dryer support wheels wear out of shape due to the drum rotating.
+These wheels are on either side of the tumble dryer door, or at the back.

 Due to the weight of the machine these wheels can wear down over time.
 One quick way to test this is to manually rotate the drum slowly.
 Feel for a bump as this is a good indicator of worn down support wheels.

-If the drum is turning properly but the tumble dryer is vibrating check to see if the machine is flat on the surface.
+If the drum is turning properly but the tumble dryer is vibrating, check to see if the machine is flat on the surface.

 Check all four legs to ensure they are secure and flat to the floor.
 If the dryer is flat, then worn holding springs can be another cause of vibration and will need replacing.